shellspec/shellspec/README.md

 # ShellSpec

 ShellSpec is a **full-featured BDD unit testing framework** for dash, bash, ksh, zsh and **all POSIX shells** that provides first-class features such as code coverage, mocking, parameterized test, parallel execution and more.
 It was developed as a dev/test tool for **cross-platform shell scripts and shell script libraries**.
+ShellSpec is a new modern testing framework released in 2019, but it's already stable enough.
 With lots of practical CLI features and simple yet powerful syntax, it provides you with a fun shell script test environment.

 [![Travis CI](https://img.shields.io/travis/com/shellspec/shellspec/master.svg?label=TravisCI&style=flat-square)](https://travis-ci.com/shellspec/shellspec)
 [![Cirrus CI](https://img.shields.io/cirrus/github/shellspec/shellspec.svg?label=CirrusCI&style=flat-square)](https://cirrus-ci.com/github/shellspec/shellspec)